-For patients who have suffered a major stroke, the first step is to determine as quickly as possible whether the stroke is ischemic (caused by blood clot blockage) or hemorrhagic (caused by bleeding).
+For people who have suffered a stroke, the first step is to determine as quickly as possible whether the stroke is ischemic (caused by blood clot blockage) or hemorrhagic (caused by bleeding).
 Tissue plasminogen activator (tPA), also known as a clot-busting drug therapy, can be life-saving for ischemic stroke patients.
-But they are most effective when given within 60 minutes of the patient's arrival at the hospital.
+The sooner tPA is administered intravenously, the more likely a person is to benefit and the medicine must be given no later than 3 to 4 ½ hours after the stroke starts.
 However, if the stroke is caused by a hemorrhage, thrombolytic drugs will increase the bleeding and can be lethal.

 Several different types of blood tests are used to determine the patient's condition.
 They include blood tests for:

 Computed tomography (CT) and magnetic resonance imaging (MRI) scans are the standard imaging tests to diagnose strokes.
 They help distinguish between ischemic and hemorrhagic strokes.
 These tests can show signs of bleeding and can also help indicate whether a stroke is recent.

 MRIs are also the preferred imaging technique for evaluating patients with probable TIA and can detect very tiny hemorrhages.
 However, an MRI can take longer to perform than a CT and is sometimes not as widely available.
 For these reasons, a CT scan may be used as the initial imaging test instead of MRI.

 Magnetic Resonance Angiography and Computerized Tomography Angiography

 Magnetic resonance angiography (MRA) and computerized tomography angiography (CTA) of the head and neck are noninvasive ways of evaluating the carotid arteries and the arteries in the brain.
 In many situations, these tests can be used instead of cerebral angiography.